Where to Kayak in South Australia

-Deflin Island is a great spot for beginners on calm days, this island is located in the middle of West Lake and is great for paddlers to circle its 6km circumference.
+Deflin Island is a great spot for beginners on calm days, this island is located in the middle of West Lake and is great for paddlers to circle its 6 kilometre circumference.

-This is known for its tidal flow and windy conditions and if you are thinking of checking out this area you are best to check the tide beforehand.
+This is abundant with bird life and a very interesting spot to paddle with plentiful mangroves, dolphin sightings and bird life.
+Known for its tidal flow and windy conditions, if you are thinking of checking out this area you are best to check the tide beforehand.
 Barker Inlet is popular and a good place to launch is the Garden Island Boat ramp

 South Australia’s second largest River, the Onkaparinga, is a must to explore.
 This River has breathtaking gorges, and the extreme opposite in flood plains and wetlands.